Vyral/bryan-colemere-recruiting/strategy-call.md

 <p>Let me be clear that is not the intent of the meeting.
 That’s another conversation for another time and only if you have any interest. </p>

 <p>I also figure we’ll do business together someday and I would like to get to know you.
 I enjoy seeing real estate agents succeed.
-It’s fulfilling, and I love it. </p>
+It’s fulfilling, and I love it.</p>

 <p>I invite you to request a free one-on-one business strategy meeting with me.
 We can meet for coffee, or even if it’s more convenient, a phone call or a video conference works, too. </p>

-<p>I have a questionnaire I would like you fill out so that when we meet so I’m prepared to offer you specific advice.
+<p>I have a questionnaire I would like you to fill out so that when we meet I’m prepared to offer you specific advice.
 When you request a call, I’ll email it to you to complete before the meeting. </p>

 <p>Look forward to meeting with you.
 Let’s grow your business. </p>